 The key to organizing your workspace into a work conducive area is by decluttering.
 When you get rid of things you don’t need, you can keep a minimalist area that only contains everything you need.
 This way, you know exactly where to find items when you need them, making you save time.

 The right approach in knowing which items need to stay in your workspace is getting everything laid out on the floor.
 Then, assess each one’s function in your daily activities.
 If you see yourself reaching out for these quite a lot, you need them within arms’ reach.
-And all that’s left must go or hidden in the shelves or somewhere else.
+And all that’s left must go or hidden in the shelves or somewhere else like self storage.

 4. Decorate your desk.